 And we bought a couple of lightweight folding stools too.
 The table top is removable so we can store these small folding stools right inside when they’re not in use.

-I’m experimenting with ways to disguise the fact that it’s just a trashcan.
-Maybe wrapping jute around the top?
+I’m experimenting with ways to disguise the fact that it’s just a metal can.
 Maybe adding some sort of rustic embellishment to the side?

-Of Course A Porch Swing
+A Porch Swing Completes An Outdoor Area

-But with the narrow design of our current porch there was really no place for it.
+But with the narrow design of our cement porch at our home there was really no place for it.
 So for quite a while it’s been tucked out in the storage shed.

 RancherMan & I like to end a long, hard day by grabbing a cool beverage and sitting on that porch swing to watch the sun fade into the horizon. (deep sigh)